Aquatic locomotion: Flagella and cilia

-Bacteria and animal sperm have flagella which enable them to move in liquid environments.
-A rotary motor model shows that bacteria uses the protons of an electrochemical gradient to move their flagella.
+Many small organisms such as bacteria have flagella which enable them to move in liquid environments.
+They use the protons of an electrochemical gradient to move their flagella.
 Torque in the flagella of bacteria is created by particles that conduct protons around the base of the flagellum.
-The direction of rotation of the flagella in bacteria comes from the occupancy of the proton channels along the perimeter of the flagellar motor.
+The direction of rotation of the flagella comes from the occupancy of the proton channels along the perimeter of the flagellar motor.
+Rod-shaped bacteria swim using rotating flagella.
+Sperm swim in much the same way.

-Movement of sperm is called sperm motility.
-The middle of the mammalian spermatozoon contains mitochondria that power the movement of the flagellum of the sperm.
-The motor around the base produces torque, just like in bacteria for movement through the aqueous environment.
+Ciliates such as Paramecium use small flagella called cilia to move through the water.
+One ciliate may have hundreds to thousands of cilia, densely packed together in arrays.
+During movement, an individual cilium deforms using a high-friction power stroke followed by a low-friction recovery stroke.
+The deformation of each cilium is in phase with the deformation of its neighbor, propagating deformation waves along the surface of the organism.
+These waves of cilia, displaying collective behavior in a metachronal rhythm, allow the organism to move using the cilia in a coordinated manner.
+Paramecium can propel through water at up to 500 micrometers per second.

+Twitching and gliding

+Some bacteria can move by twitching and gliding, without using flagella.
+Twitching depends on the extension, attachment to a surface, and retraction of type IV pili which pull the cell forwards in a manner similar to the action of a grappling hook, providing energy to move the cell forward.
+Bacterial gliding uses different motor complexes, such as the focal adhesion complexes of Myxococcus.

 Pseudopodia

 Movement using a pseudopod is accomplished through increases in pressure at one point on the cell membrane.
 This pressure increase is the result of actin polymerization between the cortex and the membrane.
 As the pressure increases the cell membrane is pushed outward creating the pseudopod.
 When the pseudopod moves outward, the rest of the body is pulled forward by cortical tension.
 The result is cell movement through the fluid medium.
 Furthermore, the direction of movement is determined by chemotaxis.
 When chemoattraction occurs in a particular area of the cell membrane, actin polymerization can begin and move the cell in that direction.
 An excellent example of an organism that utilizes pseudopods is Naegleria fowleri.